gaurav-varma/gauravvarma.dev/data/blog/rails-7-adds-comparison-validator-to-active-record.md

 Check out this [pull request](https://github.com/rails/rails/pull/40095) for more details.

-This article was originally published on the this [website](https://www.bigbinary.com/blog/rails-7-adds-comparison-validator-to-active-record).
+This article was originally published on this [website](https://www.bigbinary.com/blog/rails-7-adds-comparison-validator-to-active-record).